 You can change up the homemade version to your and your family's tastes.
 The result is a delicious and easy homemade ketchup that is perfect for everything from hamburgers and hot dogs to french fries and onion rings.
 It adds such a great flavor to many dishes.

-By making your own, you can keep the recipe to simple ingredients and save money while at it.
-If you have not yet tried to make your own ketchup, I say give it a try!
+By making your own with whole tomatoes, you can keep the recipe to simple ingredients and save money while at it.
+If you have not yet tried to make your ketchup with your own tomatoes, I say give it a try!
 The whole process only takes about 1 ½ hours.

 This easy ketchup recipe also makes a nice gift idea for friends.
 Just double or triple the recipe and place contents into cute jars with lids.